Hailinismyname/python-code/README.md

   	  Digital music shop Business analysis –  Using SQL to investigate Digital music shop selling performance, data is provided by chinook database.

+  	  iTunes XML database –  reading an iTunes export file in XML and produce database with defined structure